zackees/virtual-fs/README.md

 # virtual-fs

 Powerful Virtual File System abstraction api.
-Connects to any backrnd supported by Rclone.
+Connects to any backend supported by Rclone.
 Drop in replacement for pathlib.Path.
+Works with both loval and remote files

 ```python